 At the 2016 SEMA Show, Steve Roberts from Advance Adapters and Stephen “Steve” Sanders of Cummins Repower program share in-depth details on the Cummins 2.8L diesel crate engine conversion.
-Tailored for Jeep®, Land Cruisers, Land Rovers, light trucks and other swaps, the high-tech R2.8L CRD is a potent, fuel efficient, self-contained “crate” solution for maximum torque output and reliability.
+Tailored for Jeep®, Land Cruisers, Land Rovers, light trucks and other swaps, the high-tech R2.8L common rail diesel (CRD) is a potent, fuel efficient, self-contained “crate” solution for maximum torque output and reliability.

 Cummins is a globally respected builder of industrial, commercial (medium-duty and heavy-duty trucks) plus light-duty diesel engines.
 The Cummins Repower program now enables Jeep® owners and other 4×4 enthusiasts to join the Cummins family!
 The venerable ‘ISB’ engines, like the 5.9L 24-valve CRD in the magazine’s ’05 Ram 3500 4×4, are a testimony to the rugged reliability and efficiency of Cummins engines.
-The newer generation 5.0L V-8 and R2.8L four have take Nissan trucks to the next level.
-Cummins R2.8L power, found in the Nissan Frontier, will now be available to Jeep®, Land Cruiser, Land Rover and other 4×4 enthusiasts!
+The newer generation 5.0L V-8 Nissan Titan and R2.8L four take Cummins power to the next level.
+This Cummins R2.8L power has been used in Brazilian Ford F350 trucks.
+It has been beta tested in a Nissan Frontier concept truck plus media and fabrication shop vehicles.
+The engine is now on sale and available to Jeep®, Land Cruiser, Land Rover and other 4×4 enthusiasts!

 The R2.8L four-cylinder inline common rail diesel (electronic injector CRD) is now offered as a “crate engine” for ease of installation.
 The package includes important details like the ECM, a wiring harness and other “turn-key” features.
 Run-ready Repower engines are a Cummins specialty, the company sells complete, “crate” powerplants across the globe.

 Turbocharging is integral to the engine.
 The package comes complete with the starter assembly, alternator and provision for engine driven accessories.
-Advance Adapters precision transmission adapters and motor mount kits complement the known Cummins reliability and contemporary”clean” technology.
+Advance Adapters’ precision transmission adapters and motor mount kits complement the legendary Cummins reliability in this contemporary,”clean” technology.

 Chassis, brakes and A/C often require vacuum, whether a brake booster, A/C controls or a Jeep YJ Wrangler front axle disconnect.
 Unlike gasoline engines, a diesel engine does not produce manifold vacuum.
 At right, the Cummins R2.8L engine’s vacuum pump is camshaft driven, providing the necessary vacuum for chassis/body devices.